-A Male Labrador-x presently Available For Adoption
+A Male Labrador-x presently Adopted

 UPDATE - Aug 24: Well, Arlo is back and we are all so disappointed!
 Moving to a new home can be stressful for a dog but moving to a dog’s first home is super stressful.
 An unfamiliar place with unfamiliar people can cause all kinds of quirks; it could take anywhere from three weeks to three months or more for a dog to settle in.

 Here are a few signs of stress that are quite common when dogs go to a new home; they just show that the dog is unsure and anxious about his new situation.

 • Nervous dogs can feel a sudden urge to urinate more frequently.